 Sign up for Hands-on Courses or Job-focused Programs

 There are a lot of ways you can gain experience as a beginner ethical hacker.
 One of the best ways is to enroll in a cyber security program that incorporates projects, practical exercises, and hackathons.
 Some projects can also be included in your portfolio in place of experience as they demonstrate successful ethical hacking.

 There are many ways to learn ethical hacking including in-person classes, online courses, and free courses.
 Browse our list below to discover the best ethical hacking courses for beginner, intermediate, and advanced students.

 In-Person Ethical Hacking Classes

 Below are a few in-person ethical hacker classes that students may want to pursue.
 Due to the pandemic, fewer courses are offering this type of learning experience.
 However, there are still a few options for those of you who prefer classroom education.

 - Price: Varies

-General Assembly provides many immersive full-time and part-time programs in many tech skills.
+General Assembly provides many immersive full-time and part-time programs in many tech skills ,including hacking classes for beginners.
 Students can learn individual programming languages online or can attend a special course for ethical hacking in Dallas, Texas.

-- Cybersecurity Professional Certificate: Ethical Hacking Program – Washington, DC
+- Courses: Cybersecurity Professional Certificate: Ethical Hacking Program

 - Prerequisites: Introductory course and intermediate programming knowledge